Solar-Wind-ML-DIRECT-2022-Project/2022-Project-Repo/examples/explanation3-model-testing.md

 These functions utilize the ``ts_train_test_split.py`` functions and refer to a csv containing the metadata for each location.

-    import numpy as np
-    import geopandas as gp
-    import pandas as pd
-    import datetime as dt

-    from statsmodels.tsa.statespace.sarimax import SARIMAX
-    from sklearn.metrics import mean_squared_error
-    from sklearn.metrics import r2_score

-    # import .py scripts from repo
-    import json_to_csv
-    from json_to_csv import geojson_to_csv

-    import ts_train_test_split
-    from ts_train_test_split import uni_selection
-    from ts_train_test_split import single_split

-### Validating a single model
+### Testing a single model

-Both functions, ``model_val`` and ``predict_test`` reference a csv/pandas dataframe that contains filepaths and hyperparameters for each location. ``sample`` is the desired location for validating, referenced by the index location in the csv/pandas dataframe.
+Both functions, ``model_val`` and ``predict_test`` reference a csv/pandas dataframe that contains filepaths and hyperparameters for each location. ``sample`` is the desired location for testing, referenced by the index location in the csv/pandas dataframe.
 Model hyperparameters are selected from the ``sample`` row in the df and are location-specific.

 The fitted model is used to predict solar insolance for the last 48 months of in-sample dates (same as the test size specified in the ``single_split`` function).